 To solve the particle reconfiguration problem, we need to coordinate the movement of the particles from $I\setminus T$ to $T\setminus I$.
 Among the previously proposed primitives for amoebot coordination is the \emph{spanning forest primitive}~\cite{derakhshandeh2015leader} which organizes the particles into trees to facilitate movement while preserving connectivity.
 The root of a tree initiates the movement, and the remaining particles follow via handovers between parents and children.
 However, the spanning forest primitive does not impose any additional structure on the resulting spanning trees.
 We propose to use a special kind of shortest path trees (SP-trees), called \emph{feather trees}, which were briefly introduced in~\cite{disc22}.

 To ensure that all paths in the tree are shortest, we need to control the growth of the tree.
-One way to do so, is to use breadth-first search together with a token passing scheme, which ensures synchronization between growing layers of the tree (see Figure~\ref{fig:bfs}), this is also known as a $\beta$-synchronizer \cite{awerbuch1985complexity}.
+One way to do so, is to use a special counting scheme, where each particle computes its distance to the root.
+However, to fit into the memory requirements of a single particle, they only compute the difference in distance with neighboring particles~\cite{boulinier2008space}.